GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 [class@Adw.ViewSwitcherTitle] now use [class@Adw.ViewStack] instead of
 [class@Gtk.Stack].

+You should stop using [property@Gtk.Stack:transition-type], [property@Gtk.Stack:transition-duration],
+[property@Gtk.Stack:transition-running] and
-You should stop using [property@Gtk.Stack:transition-type] and [property@Gtk.Stack:transition-duration] properties before switching to [class@Adw.ViewStack].
+[property@Gtk.Stack:interpolate-size] properties before switching to [class@Adw.ViewStack].

 The `auto` view switcher policy has been removed. [class@Adw.ViewSwitcher] only